 • These sewage systems overflow because they were built years ago to bring together sewage from toilets and sinks (so-called "sanitary sewage," essentially infectious and toxic human and animal waste) and stormwater runoff.
 Treatment plants cannot cope with the combined volume of raw sewage and polluted stormwater during heavy or protracted rain events, so they discharge the excess directly into the river.
 This is called a "combined sewer overflow," or CSO.

 • CSOs are frequent and significant.
-In 2018, these six sewage treatment systems experienced hundreds of overflow events, which MRWC estimates resulted in the discharge of an aggregate of some 770 million gallons of raw sewage into the river.
+In 2018, these six sewage treatment systems experienced hundreds of overflow events, which MRWC estimates resulted in the discharge of an aggregate of 800 million gallons of raw sewage into the river.
 In a typical year, "only" 400 million gallons are released.

 Please see below for more FAQs about CSOs.

 • One of the main drivers of sewage releases is substantial rainstorms that include heavy downpours—“tropical storms” as they are often called.
 According to the U.S. Environmental Protection Agency, computer models show that the Northeast will experience more of these types of storms due to climate change.
 In 2018 we had a few of these big storms—most notably on September 18 (3.1 inches of rain), August 11 (2.2 inches), and April 17 (2.4 inches).

 • Another factor is the unusual weather pattern we had from 2015-2017.
 Our region incurred a significant drought during those years, and this cut annual sewage releases down to around 300 million gallons.
 But 2018’s rain totals are more typical of our average—about 4 inches a month.